Skip to Main Content

 C. pneumoniae and Other Infectious Organisms.
 Some microorganisms and viruses may possibly contribute to the inflammation and damage in arteries.
 The most interesting evidence to date suggests a potential role for Chlamydia (C.) pneumoniae (an atypical bacterial organism that causes mild pneumonia in young adults).
 C. pneumoniae is sometimes detected in plaques in the arteries of patients with heart disease.
 However, treatment with appropriate antibiotics has not been found to reduce the risk of future heart problems for patients infected with this organism.

 Other studies suggest that cytomegalovirus (CMV), a common virus, may have similar effects.
-Many people, however, have been infected with these organisms, and no clear association has been found with any of these infections.
+However, many people have been infected with these organisms, and no clear association has been found with any of these infections.

 Periodontal Disease.
 Periodontal disease and heart disease are both inflammatory conditions that share common risk factors such as smoking and diabetes.
 According to the American Heart Association, more evidence is needed to establish a cause-and-effect relationship between gum disease and heart disease.
 Still, periodontists and cardiologists recommend that patients who have periodontal disease and at least one risk factor for heart disease should have a medical evaluation for heart problems.
 Patients who have CAD should have regular exams to check for signs of periodontal disease.

 Angina is a symptom, not a disease.
-It is the primary symptom of coronary artery disease and, in severe cases, of a heart attack.
+It is the primary symptom of CAD and, in severe cases, of a heart attack.
 It is typically felt as chest pain and occurs as a consequence of a condition called myocardial ischemia.
-Ischemia results when the heart muscle does not get as much blood (and, as a result, as much oxygen) as it needs for a given level of work.
+Ischemia results when the heart muscle does not get as much blood and oxygen as it needs for a given level of work.
 Angina is usually referred to as one of two states:

 Other symptoms that may indicate angina or accompany the pain or pressure in the chest include:

 An electrocardiogram (ECG) measures and records the electrical activity of the heart.
-Up to half of people who suffer from angina or silent ischemia, however, have normal ECG readings.
+However, up to half of people who suffer from angina or silent ischemia have normal ECG readings.
 The waves measured by the ECG correspond to when different parts of the heart contract and relax.
 Specific waves seen on an ECG are named with letters:

 Exercise stress test for evaluation of coronary artery disease may be performed in the following situations: